SEB-Core/mongoose-recipes/README.md

 ### Sign In Page

-We also need a view to allow existing users to sign in.
+You also need a view to allow existing users to sign in.

 ```sh
 touch ./views/auth/sign-in.ejs